MicrosoftDocs/windows-dev-docs/hub/apps/speech.md

 Speech can be an effective, natural, and enjoyable way for people to interact with your Windows applications, complementing, or even replacing, traditional interaction experiences based on mouse, keyboard, touch, controller, or gestures.

-Use speech recognition, dictation, speech synthesis (also known as text-to-speech, or TTS), and conversational capabilities with various voice assistants to provide more robust and inclusive user experiences in your Windows applications, and help people be productive when other devices and experiences might not.
+Speech-based features such as speech recognition, dictation, speech synthesis (also known as text-to-speech or TTS), and conversational voice assistants (such as Cortana or Alexa) can provide accessible and inclusive user experiences that enable people to use your applications when other input devices might not suffice.

 This page provides information on how the various Windows development frameworks provide speech recognition, speech synthesis, and conversation support for developers building Windows applications.